What does “otoplasty” mean?

 The term “otoplasty” literally means “reshaping or reforming ears.”
 Most commonly the procedure is performed to correct prominent ears by setting them back closer to the head.
 Ears come in all shapes and sizes, however, and “otoplasty” may refer to correction of a number of different ear deformities.

-In cases of protruding or over-developed ears, the procedure of otoplasty may be an option.
-Otoplasty is commonly referred to as “pinning back” of the ears.
-It is available for children once their ears have stopped developing around the age of six.
+In cases of protruding or over-developed ears, the procedure of otoplasty is often the correctional option.
+Otoplasty is commonly referred to as “pinning back” of the ears, or more simply ear surgery.
+It is available for children once their ears have stopped developing, usually around the age of six.
 Over-developed ears can be the cause of psychological stress and trauma and should be treated at a young age before it becomes a serious issue.
 Dr. Vendetti is trained to eliminate the majority of the problems related to protruding ears.

-The procedure can be performed on either children (as young as 2 years of age) or adults.
+The procedure can be performed on either children (as young as two years of age) or adults.